DEFRA/waste-tracking-service/docs/api-landing-page.md

    https://waste-movement-external-api.api.ext-test.cdp-int.defra.cloud
    ```
 2. Using the client ID and Client Secret, request an OAuth bearer token.
 See [Authentication](#Authentication).
 3. Begin sending requests and developing the integration with the API.
 At the same time demonstrating that you have [implemented the specification in its entirety](https://github.com/DEFRA/waste-tracking-service/blob/DWT-720_API_Diagram/docs/production-approval-tests.md).
+When you’ve completed developing and testing your integration, please send a test submission for each of these scenarios and note down the corresponding Waste Tracking ID’s so we can review.
 4. Ensure that all scenarios have been implemented.
 Some useful test scripts can [be found here](https://github.com/DEFRA/waste-tracking-service/blob/main/docs/api-testing-and-examples.md).
 5. Apply for Production Credentials.
 6. Following acceptance of your integration, begin sending waste movements to the Waste Tracking Service.